MINOSz-69/AISearch/readMe.md

 So we will be using custom code to fetch the SQL from API , format it and execute and display the results in Database.

 Check DB-AI-SQL_V1 and DB-AI-SQL_V2 for the code.

+**Note**
+#To make AI more accurate, Use inputs like " Show me properties in location Like Brooklyn" , Here using "Like" will force AI to write the SQL using Like operation for more vast results.

+# Add comments on table columns before adding metadata to AI profile.
+In this case AI will know what kind of data columns store.
+Like "For columns price: add comment "This is final non-negotiable price for all listed properties".